IBM/loopback-in-five/README.md

 ### 6. Create a Cloud Foundry Instance

 It's important to point out here that you can run this anywhere Cloud Foundry is supported.
-Luckily, Bluemix supports Cloud Foundry, so for this tutorial, we'll be using that.
+Luckily, IBM Cloud supports Cloud Foundry, so for this tutorial, we'll be using that.

-Log into your Bluemix account and navigate to your [dashboard](https://console.ng.bluemix.net).
+Log into your IBM Cloud account and navigate to your [dashboard](https://console.ng.bluemix.net).
 In the upper right hand corner of the dashboard, click on the "Create App" button that looks like this:

 ![photo1](./tutorialPhotos/createApp.png)